xyzelena/NextPizza/README.md

 # NextPizza
 Online pizza delivery store

+The project was completed as part of the course [Archakov Blog](https://www.youtube.com/watch?v=GUwizGbY4cc&t=129s)

 ## The following features were implemented in this project:
 1. Full product filtering with server rendering and storing parameters in URI;
 2. Displaying products, adding products to the cart;